 The above list is not exhaustive when it comes to sleep training methods, and many parents find they need to try more than one before baby satisfactorily falls asleep and self-soothes upon waking in the night.
 Sometimes parents experience a bit of a start-and-stop, too, where a sleep training method that does not work at four months is quite successful at five or six months.
 Other times, your baby may be sleeping quite well until hitting a sleep regression which requires a second (or third!) round of sleep training.

 Every baby is different and will have unique needs, so a method that worked with one child may not be ideal for another.
-Remember, too, that things like growth spurts and teething commonly cause sleep disruptions for infants, and it is completely normal for a baby to wake up and cry in the night even if you’ve sleep trained him extensively.
+Remember, too, that things like growth spurts and teething at 4 months commonly cause sleep disruptions for infants, and it is completely normal for a baby to wake up and cry in the night even if you’ve sleep trained him extensively.

 Finally, it’s a good idea to get the go-ahead from your pediatrician before beginning any sleep training regimen.
 If your baby is having difficulty gaining weight, his doctor might advise against it, knowing that feedings throughout the night will be necessary for his continued growth and development.
 Your pediatrician might also be able to offer guidance on which methods to try first based on your baby’s temperament.